Apparently, that is the mantra of the International Olympic Committee as well.

 "injured" player, the horribly inconsistent

-refereeing or the magnificent stadiums the
+refereeing or the magnificent stadiums

-because there are very many of those.
+goals because there are so very many of

 swimming--You can walk along the side of the pool